Small Business Grants vs. Small Business Funding

 Banks have strict criteria for lending, which means a conventional loan can be hard to secure.
 Requirements often include annual revenue of $300,000, a credit score of 680 or higher, and four years in business.

 SBA Loans and Funding

 In addition to grants, the Small Business Association provides loans.
-SBA funding may be accessible for businesses that don’t qualify for traditional financing options.
+SBA funding may be accessible for businesses that don’t qualify for traditional lenders’ financing solutions.